joshsoftware/hackthon-1/README.md

 - **Server-side Processing**: Images are uploaded to a secure backend for processing using advanced ML models.
 - **Measurement Extraction**: Fetches and calculates key body measurements such as:
   - Shoulder Width
-  - Chest/Bust Circumference
+  - Chest Circumference
   - Waist Circumference
-  - Hip Circumference
+  - Sleeve lenght
-  - Inseam Length (for pants)
+  - Outseam Length (for pants)
 - **Real-Time Feedback**: Displays measurement results in a clean and user-friendly interface.